elena-krismer/Project_FASTQtrimmer/Report/Report.md

             count 'N', determinte length
             return True

-         if all filters return True:
+         if all filter return True:
            convert bytearray to ASCII string
            write all four lines of read into outputfile